james-schaefer/training_journal/climbing_training_w16.md

       - incline set to 0 degrees (vertical), speed 18 feet per minute.
       - [Couch to 5k]: week 7, day 1
       - Climb 25 mins.

+  - Notes:
+    - Deadlifts: on final two reps of final set, I experienced back discomfort.
+      - I felt that during these reps my form was wrong... or just something wasn't right.
+      - I really feel I need to address this before I increase  the weight, even though I'm lifting no where near my "max".
+Proper form for Deadlift elludes me.
+    - Pistol Squats: the limiter here is ankle stability for my left ankle.
+      - I feel very wobbilly on this ankle.
+This is also my least flexable ankle.

 -------------------------------------------------------